mikelegajda/sp4e_homeworks/homework_2/README.md

 Example 1: `./main pi 100 saveAllToFile csv` will calculate the pi series with maximum 100 iteration and will save the result in a csv file.

 Example 2: `./main integral 100 printOnlyResult _ cubic 0 1` will calculate the integral from 0 to 1 of the cubic function in 100 iteration and then will print the final result to the terminal.

+## Instructions to plot the result

+If you decided to save the result of each iteration to file by choosing `saveAllToFile`, you can call the python plotting program `PlotSeries.py` to visualize the convergence of the series compared to its analytical calculated value.
+To do so move to the `/src` folder and run the script as follows:\
+`python3 PlotSeries ../build/results.csv`\
+Where `../build/results.csv` is the file containing the results if you choose the `csv` format.

 ## Answers and comments